An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Abstract

 \section{Abstract}

-This work demonstrates the capabilities of an entangled photon-pair source at telecom wavelengths, based on a photonic integrated Si$_3$N$_4$ microresonator, with monolithically integrated piezoelectric frequency tuning.
-Previously, frequency tuning of photon-pairs generated by microresonators has only been demonstrated using thermal control.
-However, these have limited actuation bandwidth, and are not compatible with cryogenic environments.
+This work demonstrates the capabilities of an entangled photon-pair source at telecom wavelengths, based on a photonic integrated Si$_3$N$_4$ microresonator with monolithically integrated piezoelectric frequency tuning.
+Previously, frequency tuning of photon-pairs generated by microresonators has only been demonstrated using thermal control, however these have limited actuation bandwidth, and are not compatible with cryogenic environments.
 Here, the frequency-tunable photon-pair generation capabilities of a Si$_3$N$_4$ microresonator with a monolithically integrated aluminium nitride layer are shown.
-In addition, fast-frequency locking of the microresonator to an external laser is demonstrated, with a resulting locking bandwidth many times higher than achieved with previous thermal locking schemes.
-These abilities add to the existing `photonic toolbox' available when using such integrated microresonators as photon-pair sources, and will have direct application in future schemes which interface such sources with quantum memories based on e.g. trapped-ion or rare-earth ion schemes.
+Fast-frequency locking of the microresonator to an external laser is demonstrated, with a resulting locking bandwidth orders of magnitude larger than reported previously using thermal locking.
+These abilities will have direct application in future schemes which interface such sources with quantum memories based on e.g. trapped-ion or rare-earth ion schemes.